Baltic Exchange: Services

 In April 2018, the Baltic Exchange announced a global container index called the Freightos Baltic Index (FBX) in partnership with Freightos.
 Liquified natural gas (LNG) assessments launched in 2019.

+The Baltic Exchange has 42 global panellists, largely shipbrokers, and more than 5,000 members.

 The exchange also provides forward curves, a dry cargo fixture list, sale and purchase values, LPG & LNG assessments, daily market news, and the market settlement data for freight derivative contracts.

 BIFFEX

 BIFFEX, the Baltic International Freight Futures Exchange, was a London-based exchange for trading ocean freight futures contracts with settlement based on the Baltic Freight Index.
 It started trading dry cargo freight futures contracts in 1985, and was modestly successful for some years.
 All contracts were cleared by the ICCH (International Commodities Clearing House), later renamed London Clearing House and now LCH.Clearnet.
 A tanker freight futures contract was introduced in 1986, but never became popular and was suspended indefinitely the same year.
 Volumes in the dry cargo contracts dwindled over the years, and the contracts ceased trading due to lack of liquidity in 2001.